guerindylan555-boop/MVPvintedboost/README.md

   - After generation, the resulting image is re‑sent to the model to generate a detailed description of the person (especially the face).
 The text is stored and shown as an overlay in the grid
   - Two grids (last 200 each): “Recent generated models — Men” and “— Women”, each with its own single default.
 You can Set default, Rename default, or Undefault per gender
   - Person source images are uploaded to S3 and tracked in Postgres
+  - Main page can send the model default as an image or description only (toggle)
+- Pose tab:
+  - Bulk upload pose images (stored in S3 and tracked in Postgres)
+  - Generate pose‑only descriptions for all uploaded images (one click)
+  - Lists uploaded pose sources and the resulting descriptions

 ## Local development